 - Data-driven decision-making: The 9-box matrix is a data-driven tool for analyzing and improving employee performance.
 Promotions, succession strategies, and training and development opportunities can all benefit from this data.

-In conclusion, the 9-box matrix is a useful tool for companies to manage employee performance and find their best employees.
+The 9-box matrix is a useful tool for companies to manage employee performance and find their best employees.
 To facilitate data-driven decision making and guarantee uniformity in performance management across the firm, it offers objective insights into employee performance and potential.

 Downsides of using the 9-box tool